 Republican lawmaker-elect Pat Curry filed House Bill 1339, which would classify the abortion pill drugs mifepristone and misoprostol as Schedule IV substances.
 This means the drugs would get greater oversight due to the possibility that they can be abused.
 The bill is comparable to a Louisiana law that took effect last month.

 The abortion pill consists of two drugs, mifepristone and misoprostol, which work together to kill the preborn child.
 Mifepristone first deprives the preborn child of much-needed nutrients, essentially starving her to death.
 The mother then takes misoprostol, which induces the delivery of her dead child.
 Research has shown that this is not only a deadly combination for the preborn child, but it is also risky for the mother.
-The pro-abortion organization Gynuity has shown that 6% of women who take the abortion pill will require care at an ER or urgent care facility — and that is believed to be a low estimate.
+A study from the pro-abortion organization Gynuity showed that 6% of women who took the abortion pill required care at an ER or urgent care facility — and that is believed to be a low estimate.

 READ: Woman backs out of euthanasia at the last second, wants ‘nothing more than to live’